Ouphix/synchro-psychotherapies/steps.md

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/Monrado/Data/images/ExampleFrames/otherTroubles.png =400x)

 In this frame, we can see that half of the motion history from the mother couldn't be recorded since it was outside the camera view.
 Moreover, there is an overlap of the date with the patient frame (top).
-We can notice too that this window frame .
+We can notice too that this window frame.

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/Monrado/Data/images/ExampleFrames/dateProblem.png =400x)